Iamtsquare07/Calculator-with-Js/README.md

 ## Calculator With JS v1.0.0
-This is a basic calculator with JavaScript, it features all the basic arithmetics.
-It also has a percentage, clear, and delete feature.
+This JavaScript-based calculator provides essential arithmetic functions, including addition, subtraction, multiplication, and division.
+Additionally, it offers percentage calculations, a clear button, and a delete function.
 Preview on: https://codepen.io/iamtsquare07/full/ZEVXdRR